lisamarimyrene/IDG1293scrollytelling/README.md

 ## About the project
-Link to the project website: https://lisamarimyrene.github.io/IDG1293scrollytelling/
+Link to the project website: https://lisamarimyrene.github.io/IDG1293scrollytelling/ You may need to zoom in or out your browser to make the view fit.

 ### Theme: Global Warming
 In this project we are making a scrollytelling story that has a socially impactful theme about Global Warming and how it affects the climate.